Fast Weakly Supervised Action Segmentation Using Mutual Consistency: Experiments

 We evaluate our method on two popular datasets, the Breakfast dataset~\cite{breakfast} and the Hollywood extended dataset~\cite{hollywoodextended}.
 The Breakfast dataset contains more than 1.7k videos of different cooking activities.
 The videos contain $10$ different types of breakfast activities such as \textit{prepare cereal} or \textit{prepare coffee} which consists of $48$ different fine-grained actions.
 In our experiments, we follow the 4 train/test splits provided with the dataset and report the average.
 The Hollywood extended dataset contains $937$ video sequences taken from Hollywood movies.
-The videos contain $16$, different action classes.
-We follow the train/test split strategy of \cite{richard2017weakly,richard2018nnviterbi,CDFL}.
+The videos contain $16$ different action classes.
+We follow the train/test split strategy of~\cite{richard2017weakly,richard2018nnviterbi,CDFL}.

-The main performance metric used for the action segmentation task is mean frame accuracy (MoF).
-For action segmentation, we also directly evaluate the performance of the transcripts predicted.
-The quality of the transcripts predicted is measured by the matching score.
-(See supplementary material for details.)
-For action alignment we use the intersection over detection (IoD) metric, similar to \cite{hollywoodextended,richard2017weakly,richard2018nnviterbi,isba,d3tw,CDFL}.
+The main performance metric used for the action segmentation task is the mean over frames (MoF) accuracy~\cite{MS-TCN,kuehne2016end,richard2017weakly,richard2018nnviterbi}.
+We also report the F1 score that has been used by fully supervised approaches~\cite{MS-TCN,mstcnpp}.
+For action segmentation, we also directly evaluate the performance of the predicted transcripts, which is measured by the matching score or edit distance \cite{edit_distance}.
+For action alignment, we use the intersection over detection (IoD) metric as in~\cite{hollywoodextended,richard2017weakly,richard2018nnviterbi,isba,d3tw,CDFL}.
+The metrics are described in the Appendix~\ref{sec:metrics}.
+If not otherwise specified, we report the average and standard deviation over 5 runs with different random seeds.

-Depending on network initialization, ordering of training data in each epoch and other stochastic factors in training (e.g. CuDNN randomness) the performance of an approach varies between different training/inference iterations.
-For this reason, in our experiments we perform, whenever practically possible, 5 independent training/inference iterations.